Drama and Dance

 Dance in the Upper School introduces students to the genres of ballet, jazz, modern, and ethnic dance presented in cultural and historical context.
 Students learn vocabulary, principles and elements of each style.
 The focus of the class is on students’ development of kinesiological body awareness, technical facility, spatial expressiveness, and personal creativity.
 Evaluation of student progress is continual and is integrated into the daily learning process in the following ways: teacher critique, student self-assessment, and peer response.

-Dance in the 6th and 7th grades consists of ballet, jazz, modern, and ethnic dance which are presented in their cultural and historical contexts.
+Dance in the Middle School consists of ballet, jazz, modern, and ethnic dance which are presented in their cultural and historical contexts.
 Vocabulary, principles and elements of each style are taught.
 Skills learned in Middle School dance classes are refined and reinforced in Upper School dance classes.

 Fundamental dance skills and techniques as demonstrated by the teacher are practiced by students comparing their movements with those of their instructor.
 Warm-up (injury prevention) is emphasized.
 Barre and floor exercises are taught.
 Students memorize and perform short movement sequences to demonstrate technique and create phrases (patterns of dance sequences) in beginning improvisation and choreography.
 The concepts of personal space and shared performance space are explored with three exercises: individual demonstrations that utilize the studio along horizontal and diagonal lines, partner activities, and activities in which dancers cross paths.
 Exercises for building awareness of shared space combine students’ comprehension of personal space with an ability to anticipate and gauge the movements of others.
 Students are expected to demonstrate proficiency in the use of basic musical skills with a variety of accompaniment, tempo, and movement sequences at the conclusion of the year.
 Students are given the opportunity to perform in an informal and/or formal concert for peers, parents, and community.